Thursday, September 27, 2012

 Director’s DVD Commentary: The reason I can reproduce those lines, even after all these years, is because I used to keep this little notebook of people’s quotes.
 It was a habit I picked up in college.
 Whenever I heard someone say something funny (especially when out of context) I’d put it in the book with their name and the date.
 Believe me, she had a bunch of them.
 I could do a whole post from the Quote Book.

 Of course, the downside was that I then had to replace her.
-While I preferred to promote from within, often times it wasn't possible, due to logistical limitations or aptitude.
+While I preferred to promote from within, often it wasn't possible, due to logistical limitations or aptitude.

 So there were some rocky times when I found myself surrounded by a bunch of bumblers, but for the most part, I had some good staffs.
 You try to keep the good ones, let the dumdums wash out before they do too much damage, and hope for the best.